 It may be difficult to come to terms with the unavoidable disorders that frequent the boxer community.
 However, there are some issues that you can prevent or avoid with close attention.
 Bloat occurs when the gastrointestinal system swells after eating.
 It prevents digestion and the passing of stool.

-There are numerous abnormal behavioral warning signs that indicate your dog is experiencing bloat issues.
+Numerous abnormal behavioral warning signs indicate your dog is experiencing bloat issues.
 Overeating is the most common cause of bloat.
 Controlling your boxer’s intake of food and the rate at which they eat will help avoid the possibility of bloat.

 DM in boxers is incurable and can only be avoided through selectively breeding.
 DNA testing should always be done before deciding to breed your boxer.
 Testing a pup or checking its parental records to see if they carry the SOD-1 gene mutation will help shed light on the possibility of developing this disease.